Welcome to the Denver Union Station Project Authority

 The annual summary report detailing work undertaken pursuant to the DUS Memorandum of Agreement (MOA) with the Colorado State Historic Preservation Officer was released on October 2, 2013.
 This is available for public review here.
 Interested members of the public are invited to provide comments to the State Historic Preservation Officer (SHPO), the Regional Transportation District (RTD) and the Federal Transit Administration (FTA) within a 30 day comment period.

-• Complete all finish work inside Regional Bus Facility, including terrazzo flooring, decorative metal panel systems, painting and tile
+• Completed all finish work inside Regional Bus Facility, including terrazzo flooring, decorative metal panel systems, painting and tile

-• Complete installation, testing and commissioning for all mechanical., electrical, ventilation, fire-life safety, and smoke management systems
+• Completed installation, testing and commissioning for all mechanical., electrical, ventilation, fire-life safety, and smoke management systems

 - Construction News